History of science and technology in Africa: Northern Africa and the Nile Valley

 Ancient Egyptian physicians were renowned in the ancient Near East for their healing skills, and some, like Imhotep, remained famous long after their deaths.
 Herodotus remarked that there was a high degree of specialization among Egyptian physicians, with some treating only the head or the stomach, while others were eye-doctors and dentists.
 Training of physicians took place at the Per Ankh or "House of Life" institution, most notably those headquartered in Per-Bastet during the New Kingdom and at Abydos and Saïs in the Late period.
 Medical papyri show empirical knowledge of anatomy, injuries, and practical treatments.
 Wounds were treated by bandaging with raw meat, white linen, sutures, nets, pads and swabs soaked with honey to prevent infection, while opium was used to relieve pain.
 Garlic and onions were used regularly to promote good health and were thought to relieve asthma symptoms.
 Ancient Egyptian surgeons stitched wounds, set broken bones, and amputated diseased limbs, but they recognized that some injuries were so serious that they could only make the patient comfortable until he died.

 Around 800, the first psychiatric hospital and insane asylum in Egypt was built by Muslim physicians in Cairo.

 In 1285, the largest hospital of the Middle Ages and pre-modern era was built in Cairo, Egypt, by Sultan Qalaun al-Mansur.
 Treatment was given for free to patients of all backgrounds, regardless of gender, ethnicity or income.

-Tetracycline was being used by Nubians, based on bone remains between 350 AD and 550 AD.
+Tetracycline was being used by Nubians, based on bone remains between 350 CE and 550 CE.
 The antibiotic was in wide commercial use only in the mid 20th century.
 The theory is earthen jars containing grain used for making beer contained the bacterium streptomycedes, which produced tetracycline.
 Although Nubians were not aware of tetracycline, they could have noticed people fared better by drinking beer.
 According to Charlie Bamforth, a professor of biochemistry and brewing science at the University of California, Davis, said "They must have consumed it because it was rather tastier than the grain from which it was derived.
 They would have noticed people fared better by consuming this product than they were just consuming the grain itself."